MikeT117/thermos/README.md

 ### Adding a route

-Similar to Flask a route is added with a route decorator with a function for your return, The request is returned as an argument to your function.
+Similar to Flask a route is added with a route decorator, you provide a function for your return, the request is accessible as an argument in your function.

 ```
 @server.route("/", methods=['GET'])